avapolzin/avapolzin.github.io/_projects/music_from_highered.md

 1. Girls - The Dare
 2. Maya the Psychic - Gerard Way
-3. Severed - The Decemberists
+3. Crystalised - The xx
 4. Bhang, Bhang, I’m A Burnout - Dum Dum Girls
 5. Happy Idiot - TV On the Radio
 6. Get Off - The Dandy Warhols